 Although humility is indeed a virtue, thoughtful individuals must be honest and courageous enough to condemn unwise or irrational behavior when and where it is observed to be detrimental to the lives of human beings.
 If we fail to defend the principles of reason and rationality in social discourse, we risk a moral collapse from which society might never recover.

 About the Author

-Dr. Gary Deel is a Faculty Director with the School of Business at American Military University.
+Dr. Gary Deel is a Faculty Director with the School of Business at American Public University.
 He holds a JD in Law and a Ph.D. in Hospitality/Business Management.
-He teaches human resources and employment law classes for American Military University, the University of Central Florida, Colorado State University and others.
+Gary teaches human resources and employment law classes for American Public University, the University of Central Florida, Colorado State University and others.